 Ms. Gelles has also been a member of teams representing and counseling media conglomerates and broadcast and cable television networks in significant, high-dollar value litigations, including representing Univision Communications in a high-profile programming dispute with cable operators concerning the implications of significant cable operator acquisitions and mergers, which was successfully resolved by settlement, and representing Univision Communications in a programming dispute brought by Dish Network alleging breach of contract in connection with Univision’s offering of a select number of Liga MX soccer matches via a new English-language service on Facebook.

 Ms. Gelles also has considerable experience litigating complex disputes on behalf of companies in the insurance sector.
-For example, she served on a Weil team that successfully represented Farmers Insurance and several affiliates in obtaining the dismissals with prejudice of two industry-wide qui tam complaints alleging Farmers and other defendants violated the False Claims Act for allegedly failing to reimburse the government for payments it made to Medicare beneficiaries in accordance with the Medicare Secondary Payer Statute; both dismissals were subsequently affirmed by the Second Circuit in 2017.
+For example, she currently serves on a Weil team defending Farmers insurance in the Auto Body MDL, encompassing dozens of cases across the country brought by auto repair shops alleging that Farmers and a number of other insurers artificially suppress reimbursement rates for auto body repairs, in violation of federal antitrust and state law.
+She earlier served on a Weil team that successfully represented Farmers Insurance and several affiliates in obtaining the dismissals with prejudice of two industry-wide qui tam complaints alleging Farmers and other defendants violated the False Claims Act for allegedly failing to reimburse the government for payments it made to Medicare beneficiaries in accordance with the Medicare Secondary Payer Statute; both dismissals were subsequently affirmed by the Second Circuit in 2017.
 Earlier, she served on a Weil team representing Farmers Insurance and several affiliates that defeated plaintiffs’ motion for class certification in a case challenging our clients’ payment of medical expense benefits to policyholders that were based on amounts paid by Medicare or private health insurers, alleging that these payment practices breached policyholders’ automobile insurance contracts, which provided for the payment of “reasonable expenses” for “necessary medical services.”

 In addition, Ms. Gelles also maintains an active pro bono practice.
 Most recently, she has served on a Weil team representing the Bergen Rockland Eruv Association in securing the favorable resolution of constitutional and civil rights disputes with several New Jersey towns that were seeking to impede the establishment and preservation of eruvs.